Yurika Sema

+Biography

-Yurika, whose mother is Japanese and her father is French, achieved her career-high singles ranking of world No. 142, on 30 November 2009 and best doubles ranking of No. 150 on 19 April 2010.
+Yurika, whose mother is Japanese and her father is Algerian, achieved her career-high singles ranking of world No. 142 on 30 November 2009, and best doubles ranking of No. 150 on 19 April 2010.
+She is the older sister of professional tennis player Erika Sema.

 She announced that she would play her last tournament at the 90th All-Japan Championships, in November 2015 before retirement.